-- If you are eligible for an earned income credit on your federal tax return, you may be eligible for Indiana's earned income credit, too.
-Here are some important things to know: - You must be eligible for and have claimed an EIC on your federal tax return.
+If you are eligible for an earned income credit on your federal tax return, you may be eligible for Indiana's earned income credit, too.
+Here are some important things to know:

+- You must be eligible for and have claimed an EIC on your federal tax return.
 If not, STOP.
-You are not eligible to claim Indiana's EIC. - Your income on Form IT-40, line 1 (or Indiana's Schedule A, line 36A), must be less than \$47,400.
+You are not eligible to claim Indiana's EIC. - Your income on Form IT-40, line 1 (or Indiana's Schedule A, line 36A), must be less than \$47,900.
 If it is the same amount or more, STOP.
 You are not eligible to claim Indiana's EIC. - Schedule IN-EIC must be completed and enclosed by all filers claiming the EIC.

 Indiana's Publication EIC is available for additional information.
-It may be viewed online at www.in.gov/dor/tax-forms/2020-individual-income-tax-forms.
+It may be viewed online at www.in.gov/dor/tax-forms/2021-individual-income-tax-forms, including any 2021 federal EIC changes that Indiana is not following.